ElazarK/content-docs/scripts/CBLiveFetchFiles.md

-This script fetches all of the files from the endpoints where they were found using Carbon Black Live.
+Fetches all of the files from the endpoints where they were found using Carbon Black Live.

 ## Script Data
 ---